Zenta/CommanderEx/README.md

 #define DEFAULT_ID 0x3332
 ```

-As this process can take some time as you must wait the guard time before and after issuing the
-command request +++, which defaults to two seconds, this can slow down the startup of the program
-a lot.
-To minimize this, once I startup once with valid data, I write a byte out to the EEPROM of
-the Commander saying I was initialized, and I bypass this code.
-On the off chance you want for it to run
-again, you can hold down the L1 button on the Commander when you turn on the power.
+The Init code also sets the guard time on the XBee to a very short period (10ms), so that I now
+first try to talk to the XBee using this timeout.
+This has removed the need to write stuff out
+to the EEPROM, which my previous version did.
+LAs such I no longer need the L1 button test to
+bypass the bypass...

 Note: Soon I will also introduce the same code in my Phantom_Phoenix project to properly configure
 the XBee on the actual robot as well.